The Ohio Senate passed the controversial “heartbeat bill” Wednesday. The bill would ban abortions when a fetal heartbeat is detected.

 Additionally, Senate made an amendment that would allow the State Medical Board of Ohio “to call an emergency meeting after a physician is accused of performing an abortion after a heartbeat is detectable.
 At the meeting they could determine whether to suspend or revoke her license.
 Normally, the board would have to wait for a criminal conviction,” cleveland.com reported.

 “This is the holiday message the General Assembly is sending to Ohio women: regardless of whether you can mentally or physically carry a pregnancy to term and regardless of whether a fetus was conceived through rape or incest, we don’t trust you and you are still ‘chattel.’
-We don’t trust that you have the capacity to make decisions that are in the best interest of your family, body, health or well-being,” Sen. Charleta B. Tavares ,D-Columbus, said in a “Our male-dominated legislature continues to actively pursue policies which restrict a woman’s right to reproductive care, while simultaneously ignoring a man’s role in conception and childcare after birth.”
+We don’t trust that you have the capacity to make decisions that are in the best interest of your family, body, health or well-being,” Sen. Charleta B. Tavares ,D-Columbus, said in a news release.
+“Our male-dominated legislature continues to actively pursue policies which restrict a woman’s right to reproductive care, while simultaneously ignoring a man’s role in conception and childcare after birth.”

 The bill does not make exceptions for cases of rape or incest.